Skip to navigation Skip to content

 • there is a periodic amount specified to be paid by a party to a marriage for the maintenance of the other party to a marriage (spousal maintenance), or

-• from 1 March 2009, there is a periodic amount specified to be paid by a party to a de facto relationship for the maintenance of the other party to a de facto relationship
+• from 1 March 2009, there is a periodic amount specified to be paid by a party to a de facto relationship for the maintenance of the other party to a de facto relationship and the order or agreement was made in an Australian court

 Note: from 1 July 2008, if the periodic amount is to be paid directly to the child (including an adult child) the maintenance order cannot be registered with Child Support for collection.

 If the court order or agreement does not create a registrable maintenance liability, Service Officers should advise the customer by telephone.
 If telephone contact cannot be made, notify the customer in writing.
-See Table 4, Step 3.
+See Table 4 > Step 3.

 If the payer resides in a non-reciprocating jurisdiction, then either party can apply for an Australian court order for child maintenance.
-See References for a link to The Child Support Guide 2.1.1, Application for assessment where one parent is not a resident of Australia.
+See References for a link to the Child Support Guide 2.1.1 Application for assessment, where one parent is not a resident of Australia.

 6